openairplay/node_airtunes/README.md

 If you want detailed information about AirTunes v2, you should read the excellent documentation written by the [Airtunes 2 Team](http://git.zx2c4.com/Airtunes2/about/).
 I'm including this short explanations for those not familiar with audio streaming in general.

-While being promoted as a proprietary protocol, AirTunes is really built on several existing protocols (RTSP, RTP and NTP) with a several quirks.
+While being promoted as a proprietary protocol, AirTunes is really built on several existing protocols (RTSP, RTP and NTP) with several quirks.
 Not reinventing the wheel is a good thing.

 ### RTSP Handshake

 AirTunes starts with an RTSP negociation. it is an HTTP-like protocol.
 The major difference being that it uses different verbs.
 Several successive requests are made to exchange parameters tneeded later.
 The `'status' = 'ready'` event is emitted when this handshake successfully completes.

-In our case, we follow this sequence:
+We follow this sequence:

-* `OPTIONS`: Apple added a proprietary 'Apple-Challenge' header so that iTunes can check if the receiving device is legit.
+* `OPTIONS`: Apple added a proprietary `'Apple-Challenge'` header so that iTunes can check if the receiving device is legit.
 We do send the header, but we don't check the challenge response.
 * `ANNOUNCE`: Among other things, we send an AES key and an IV (injection vector).
 The AES key is encrypted with a public RSA key shared by all AirTunes device.
 It is used to encrypt the audio packets.
 For simplicity's sake, we always use the same key/IV.
 * `SETUP`: We send UDP ports for control and timing.
 These ports are chosen before the handshake starts.
 The device replies with ports of its own.
 * `RECORD`: During record, we send the initial sequence and RTP time.
 These values allow devices to synchronize themselves.